Episode 281

 Craig Jeffery 10:31

 I like that the Digital Copilot, you know, some of the things that we certainly see our clients and people in the space using AI, for it’s usually delivered by technology vendors.
 So we see that in the form of, let’s say, machine learning or pattern detection, for example, can be quality control, it can be detecting fraudulent names, because they’re falling outside the bounds of what typically happens.
 Those are common.
 And then, you know, pattern detection, like forecasting.
 There’s a number of vendors who are who’ve gotten much, much better at forecasting, by running the data, running it through and running multiple models in the environment of COVID was a environment where companies needed multiple models and forecasts, and it’s really hard to continue to run these in Excel.
 And so it allows this greater extension of running more models more rapidly, you know, in any in any environment, like, yeah, like how you you use the intern, you know, an Ivy League intern, a really fast Ivy League intern, and then pretty soon, Bard or chat GPT is going to be insulted.
-It’s like, why are you associate?
+It’s like, why are you an associate?
 We’re way faster and more complete.
 When we’ve been asked questions before, you know, run a forecast, what are the associated variables about what can drive our forecast up or down, there’s the historical information, there might be dependent independent variables, and we’re used to those from history.
 And you might be able to say, well, temperature will drive, you know, ice cream sales, or the use of home heating fuel, there’s different things that you can see a correlation.
 But there’s also this aspect of that took time, and you have a limited amount of time, how many things you can look at.
 And now it’s like time is, that’s not really an issue.
-You could say, look at 500 More things, and it’ll look at them.
+You could say, look at 500 more things, and it’ll look at them.
 And maybe it’s maybe it’s a couple of minutes versus you’d have to have an army of interns with several weeks to do that.
 And now it can, you can do so much more quickly and maybe see correlations or causation.
-So and I don’t know what you what you’re seeing too, on the ability to do better reporting this growth of business intelligence tools, much more easy methods of reporting, combined with AI helps ask those questions, get those answers in ways that makes sense really, really rapidly in putting in the hands of, like you said, the digital treasure?
+So and I don’t know what you what you’re seeing too, on the ability to do better reporting this growth of business intelligence tools, much more easy methods of reporting, combined with AI helps ask those questions, get those answers in ways that makes sense really, really rapidly in putting in the hands of, like you said, the digital treasurer.

 Yogaraj Jayaprakasam 13:05

 No, I absolutely.
 I think that’s where the power is, right?
 Because until recently, even organizing data and using visualization tool, all of that used to be very expensive process and getting data right, and how do you then get the actionable insight is the key task.
 But now Excel sheet more than anything, actually becoming a very powerful tool.
-Microsoft also introduced copilot for Excel, which can actually start to act as the digital assistant for your Excel data itself.
+Microsoft also introduced Copilot for Excel, which can actually start to act as the digital assistant for your Excel data itself.
 So I think our ability to ask better questions and get better answers is going to rapidly skyrocket.
 But I was wondering the other day, Craig, given that getting answer used to be how a subject matter expertise was measured before.
 And a lot of our jobs used to be Oh, he is or she is my subject matter expert, and I need to retain them and the job.
 Now no longer getting that information is your problem.
 I think the problem is now shifting to how well can you articulate the question?
 Are you asking the right question, so you get the answer that you want and translate that into results?
 I believe most of humans job is going to be shifting to our way, how do we train our kids to ask the right question, because the education system has to completely change now, it’s no longer about knowing and learning it is about asking the question in my opinion.

 Craig Jeffery 14:37

 So it’s so it’s we’re back to logic.
 Now what makes logical sense what’s, what’s reasonable?
 The first issue I ran into trying to get data historically, for something that’s not doesn’t exist, like if you want interest rates or FX rates, you can get history historical information very easily.
 We’ve been able to do that for a long time.
-But if you look at something that maybe is not so good Harmon, you know, the search engine doesn’t necessarily find it.
+But if you look at something that maybe is not so common, you know, the search engine doesn’t necessarily find it.
 So I was like, what are the reserve requirements?
 What are the reserve requirements, spend, put them in a table, show the percentage and list a source for them and put a table together the US reserve requirements.
 And I was like, it was 15%.
 At one point in time, I might forget everybody’s name in the world.
 But I remember numbers.
 And I remember it was 15% for a while.
-And I sent a response back, I said, wasn’t it 15%?
-At one point, and then it comes back with the Oh, sorry.
+And I sent a response back, I said, wasn’t it 15% at one point?
+And then it comes back with the Oh, sorry.
 Sorry, we found more information.
 And then it updated the table, right?
 It added the table and put that other information in there.
 So there’s a I don’t know if it’s is it on the human side?
 Is it you have to know?
 What’s enough information that that that judgment of what’s enough information, and to use and to filter out some of what’s most important?
 So is that is that going to be the area of expertise, not necessarily knowing all the data, and I guess this example is something I knew that it just had a gap that will probably be overcome.
-But is it the the logic and the judgment, that will be the most important skill set.
+But is it the the logic and the judgment, that will be the most important skill set?

 Yogaraj Jayaprakasam 16:14

-I completely agree with you, but I always tell my kids common sense is not so common.
-You need to apply logic to understand what is the right thing to do here.
-So as you’re explaining people’s ability to make judgments, based on what they know, and what they are willing to bet on, because you may not know everything, and that’s why you’re going to use this system as well.
-But the key way that I would think about it is today, the generative AI is trained on what has been already made publicly available as data on the internet.
-That is the input for that.
-But the way companies are starting to leverage this is the models that are trained on the public data, you now can take the same model, and give your most sensitive information and retrain it.
-So it has all the information about the common world.
-But now you are giving more secretive information that you’re publicly not making it available.
-So I’m talking about two different things.
-One is humans judgment, reasoning, logical thinking, ability to question, this all will become more important.
-But also the models can perform better if you’re training with your own proprietary data that is not easily available anywhere.
-I love what you said, our ability to make judgment is going to be most critical.
-But I recently read an article for a CEO, the number one quality for a CEO is your ability to judge because you need to constantly bet on what is going to win next.
-So now what it probably is going to be the quality for all of us in the age of AI.
 That’s excellent.
-So another term has been introduced hallucination, right?
+So another term has been introduced: hallucination, right?
 Generative AI, creating things that aren’t there like making logical, logical items.
-I love that the level of I’ll call it enthusiasm, or maybe even exuberance about using artificial intelligence, I want to ask you about what are what are some reasonable concerns and guidance that you would give to different finance leaders treasures CFOs?
+I love that.
+The level of I’ll call it enthusiasm, or maybe even exuberance about using artificial intelligence, I want to ask you about what are what are some reasonable concerns and guidance that you would give to different finance leaders treasures CFOs?
 What pitfalls need to be avoided.
 But to set that up a little bit, it wanted to talk through a couple of things.
 And maybe there’s context for this or not, you know, the use of AI, and machine learning, you know, the domains, like you said, Treasury might be one of the last areas in finance or in companies, I can’t remember exactly what you said.
 But some of those areas like auditing, for example, they’ve they’ve been using this for a long time, because it can scrape data through financial statements.
 And instead of having a room of, you know, eight, first or second year, students from business schools are from Ivy League schools or whatever, going through and doing that auditing work.
 Now they have, you know, one person looking at stuff and then someone managing the process and people reviewing what goes on there, they’re they’re running it through the models.
 It replaces an army of people doing those functions.
 Treasury has always been very thinly staffed.
 AR nobody really funds expense and cost centers very heavily.
 But to the extent that AR and AP can be more powerfully managed, there’s there’s usually some room there for I’ll say for increase in global automation being able to scale more whether it whether it results in less staff or not, it remains to be seen what the organization looks like.
 Treasury has always had in almost every organization, this has had many, many tasks that they haven’t got to the should that their significant value.
 They’ve almost always been very thinly staffed.
 And so maybe this represents an area where there’s more opportunity, but given this interesting excitement for risk management and Treasury and visibility to everything from counterparty risk to where’s our cash to?
 What’s our forecast supposed to be?
 What are the concerns people should have?
 What what do we need to avoid as well?
 What do we need to do?
 What do we need to avoid?
-Great question and great summary as well. stating what is the reality of treasury worth today and human constrain in that area as well.
-So the way I would think about approaching this in Treasury is, first wherever you need to train people in treasury management.
-Because constantly you bring in entry level financial analysts, much anger, financial analysts, is there a way you can apply this technology to even teach them train them, because that’s a lot more easier place to start with, and then start to apply more risk based approach to where you apply this technology.
-So training is the easiest place to start, then second is CO creating, you’ll still have the main individual doing the job.
-But then your technology starts to summarize the number of exceptions to the level that they can only look at more high risk exceptions in your systems and things like that.
-And then you can go all the way up to eventually can you have the technology to help you close the books faster, calculate the liquid positions, faster, capital calculations faster, all of those things.
-Finance is a highly regulated area, particularly if you’re a publicly traded company even more so.
-So it will be an iteration for us to get to a point where, oh, I’m going to reduce my audit team by 50.
-Person, let’s just give all of this to machine.
-While the productivity gain is real.
-I wouldn’t put focus for the companies on how do I cut my people, I would rather put the focus on how can I use their subject matter expertise to generate more value either for your customer or for the company?
-And also anything that is regulated?
-Do not apply this technology there right now.
-So go from low risk to high risk, which is training people summarizing their work, and getting slowly to assisting with your decision making, not directly applying it to make decision.

 Craig Jeffery 22:16